maksimsaratov/test_maps/README.md

 ## Usage

-localhost:8010 - in your browser
+* localhost:8010 - in your browser
+* ./dist/ - folder with production